forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 SalesforceSecurity is a new library in 2.2, and many of the security-related classes—particularly classes related to passcode management—have moved into this class from SalesforceSDKCore.
 If you have code that referenced passcode-related functionality from SalesforceSDKCore, you'll want to update your references to their SalesforceSecurity counterparts.

 #### Update AppDelegate
 Some of the APIs around user management have changed, as well as the patterns for handling logout and login host change events.
-It is highly recommended that you consult the AppDelegate code from a new version of a forceios hybrid app, to see the changes.
+It is highly recommended that you consult the AppDelegate code from a new version of a forceios native app, to see the changes.
 At a high level, the changes are:

 - Specifying your Connected App configuration is done through `SFUserAccountManager` now, where it was done through `SFAccountManager` in 2.1.
 Make the following changes:
     - Instead of using `[SFAccountManager setClientId:]`, use `[SFUserAccountManager sharedInstance].oauthClientId`